smith11235/deep_import/TUTORIAL.md

 - they are meant to be ignored by the user/developer
 - rerun any time the config has changes

+#### Emphasis on Developer Code Familiarity
+- Rails is based on convention over configuration
+- Any developer should be able to understand any Rails code
+- As such, Deep Import is built within the Active Record Association api
+	- providing a seamless interface to batch loading to the everyday Rails developer
+	- in contrast to providing an alternative API

 #### Sample Data Loader: Implicit Association Tracking
 - Depth First Odering
 	- if you create a root object (a Parent)